aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

   // ...
 });

-const auth = new apigateway.TokenAuthorizer(this, 'booksAuthorizer', {
+const auth = Authorizer.token(this, 'booksAuthorizer', {
   headerName: '<key of the request header that will be used as authorization key>',
   function: authFn
 });